Undergraduate Students Academic Disqualification

 - Students who, after being placed on academic probation, fail to achieve a 2.0 (C) average for the work undertaken during the probationary semester.

-Students who have been academically disqualified from the University of San Francisco are not eligible to enroll or continue in any coursework at USF without going through the Appeal process.
-To formally appeal the disqualification, students must submit Petition Materials (Written Petition Application and Names of Professional Recommendations) to be reviewed by the Academic Disqualification Committee.
+Undergraduate students who have been academically disqualified from the University of San Francisco are not eligible to enroll or continue in any classwork at USF without going through the Appeal process.
+To formally appeal the disqualification, students must submit Petition Materials to be reviewed by the Academic Disqualification Committee.

 Before you begin the appeal process, we encourage you to consider whether or not returning to USF is truly in your best academic and personal interest.
 If you decide that you are not prepared to appeal at this time, you may contact us again in a future semester.

-If you have any questions or concerns about the Academic Disqualification appeal process, you can contact your Academic Success Coach via email or call them at (415) 422-5050 or contact Sara Solloway at (415) 422-6742 or firstname.lastname@example.org.
+If you have any questions or concerns about the Academic Disqualification appeal process, you can contact your CASA academic success coach via email or call them at (415) 422-5050 or contact Sara Solloway at (415) 422-6742 or firstname.lastname@example.org.

 Petition Materials Review Process

-The Academic Disqualification Appeals Committee will review all the Petition Materials and base a decision to grant a hearing by the quality of the following items:
+The Academic Disqualification Appeals Committee will review all the Petition Materials and base a decision on the following:

-If your Petition Materials are not approved, you will not be invited to an appeal hearing and you will not be eligible to return to USF for the following semester.
-The Academic Disqualification Committee will provide you with feedback about your Petition Materials and may allow you to go through the appeal process again in a future semester.
+If your Petition Materials are not approved, you will not be eligible to return to USF for the following semester.
+The Academic Disqualification Committee will provide you with feedback about your petition materials and may allow you to go through the appeal process again in a future semester.

 Many students have told us that it was helpful for them to take time away from USF before deciding to go through the Academic Disqualification process.
-We recommend consulting with your CASA Academic Success Coach to receive assistance, advice, and counsel during this time of reflection and discernment.
+We recommend consulting with your success coach to receive assistance, advice, and counsel during this time of reflection and discernment.

 Helpful Preparation for Application Completion